enkidevs/curriculum/Python/Core/more-benefits-of-immutability.md

 [2:Data Structures]
 Any data structure with associative mappings between keys and values (Key-Value pairs) can benefit from the added reliability that immutable keys provide.
 In Python, the standard associative data structure would be the `Dictionary` data type, which is similar to a Java or C++ `Hashtable`.
 See the link in the 'Learn More' section for more information.

-[3:The "Connection" Class]
-To refresh from the previous insight, this is a custom class created to illustrate some features of immutability which uses the Python standard library's http.client.HTTPConnection library.
-This is necessary as the standard library is created in an way which disallows many of the pitfalls demonstrated in this workout.